StableTrust/landing/README.md

-# Welcome to your Lovable project
+# Welcome to your StableTrust Landing

 ## Project info